 Invest in planning

 Plan your trip carefully.
 Start with the route and the weather.
-Choose the departure times when moving from a place to a place so to avoid busy traffic.
+Choose departure times when moving from a place to a place so as to avoid busy traffic.
 See what camping parks you have available on the way and whether the conditions available suit you and your vehicle.
 Have a GPS device ready or at least a good road map and a capable co-pilot to assist you.

 Learn instructions by heart

 Whether it is your first time out in your caravan or you have been using it for years, it won’t hurt to have a rehearsal prior to setting off.
-Double check whether you know how to tow the trailer, how to install and plug in everything required.
+Double-check whether you know how to tow the trailer, how to install and plug in everything required.
 Once done, put everything into its place again and secure it for the trip.

 You will need both a to-do list and a list of things to take with you.
 Lists will help you stay organized, not forget anything and you will not have to remember other people’s wishes.
 Sit down together with everyone else and create a mutual list.
 Make sure you tick the things off once they are packed or done.
-You should generally treat it like a second house and have all the basic things in already, like toiletries, cleaning up products, plates, silverware etc.
+You should generally treat it as a second house and have all the basic things already, like toiletries, cleaning up products, plates, silverware, etc.